 The variable element of the remuneration is structured as a management bonus scheme aimed at rewarding the CEO's performance.
 This variable component reflects the CEO's achievement of a set of targets designed to contribute to the business interests and sustainability of the Company over a determined financial period.
 Elements of the scheme may vary periodically depending on the business circumstances of the Company.
 They shall, however, in all cases be consistent with the Company's strategies and aligned with shareholder interests.
 Performance objectives shall be financial and/or operational in nature and shall be determined from time to time.
-These may include EBIDTA-based objectives, project realisation and similar.
+These may include EBITDA-based objectives, project realisation and similar.
 The degree of achievement of these targets shall be determined by the Board of Directors which shall compare the realised outcomes against the target objectives.
 The Board considers the linkage between the fixed remuneration and the variable remuneration to be appropriate, also by reference to the ratio of fixed to variable elements.
-Furthermore, the Company does not have the possibility to reclaim any variable remuneration.
-The level of variable remuneration is deemed set at a level that contributes to striving towards attaining the Company's long-term performance goals.
+Furthermore, the Company does not have the possibility to reclaim any variable remuneration is deemed set at a level that contributes to striving towards attaining the Company's long-term performance goals.
 As regards to non-cash benefits, the CEO is entitled to health insurance, telephone expenses, car-cash allowance, and a company car.

-The total emoluments received by the Chief Executive Officer for this financial year were as follows: Christian Sammut: fixed remuneration of \in 150,694; variable remuneration of \in 90,000 predominantly based on the achievement of pre-established EBITDA targets set by the Board of Directors.
-Other benefits as described above amounted to \in 17,757.
+The total emoluments received by the Chief Executive Officer for this financial year were as follows: Christian Sammut: fixed remuneration of €150,785 (2020: €150,694); variable remuneration of €90,163 (2020: €90,000) predominantly based on the achievement of pre-established EBITDA targets set by the Board of Directors.
+Other benefits as described above amounted to €11,032 (2020: €17,757).